Home

 Getting Started

-Direct Access - Did you know that per the state of Virginia direct access guidelines, a Physical Therapist may treat patients for up to 2 weeks without MD referral.
+Direct Access - Did you know that per the state of Virginia direct access guidelines, a Physical Therapist may treat patients without a MD referral.
 However, most, if not all, health insurance companies require a physician referral from the first date of service for reimbursement purposes.

-For this reason, it is recommended that every patient obtain a physician prescription and/or referral as required (referrals are required for some Aetna and all MAMSI covered patients, e.g.) and bring this with them to the first PT appointment.
+For this reason, it is recommended that every patient obtain a physician prescription and/or referral as required and bring this with them to the first PT appointment.
+(Some insurance plans, such as John Hopkins USFHP, Mamsi, UnitedHealthcare and Aetna plans require insurance referrals).
 Please also bring a picture ID and your insurance card for verification purposes.

 Upon your first visit, please bring all of the following:

-• Physician Referral and /or Prescription or a Completed Self Referral Form
+• Physician Referral and /or Prescription or a Completed Patient Attestation Form

 • Insurance card & Identification